 THE DARK SIDE OF THE MOON is a concept album by the English rock band PINK FLOYD, released in 1973.
 The album was a landmark in rock music, as it featured radio-friendly songs such as "Money," "Time," "Us and Them," and "Brain Damage/ Eclipse", which incorporated ethereal, concrete sound techniques.
 Some music critics use the album as a point of reference in determining between "classic" blues rock and the then-new genre of electronic music.
 However, the work's softer touches of lyrical and musical nuance make Dark Side stand apart from its peers.

+The Dark Side of the Moon explores the nature of the human experience with themes such as birth, time, greed, conflict, travel, mental illness, and death.
+The album is considered by many fans and critics to be the band's magnum opus and is generally hailed as the record that defined their sound.
 By the time of the CHEMICAL BROTHERS' third album, SURRENDER, the big beat phenomenon they had done much to engender was more apt to be heard on a soft drink commercial than the world's hipper dancefloors.
 And with the growing omnipresence of big beat's simplistic party vibes threatening to cave in the entire scene, Tom and Ed came to grips with what is -- compared to their previous work -- a house record.

 The pounding four-on-the-floor thump of tracks like "Music:Response," "Got Glint," and the duo's take on KLF-style stadium house for the single "Hey Boy Hey Girl" signals that this is a transition record for the Chemical Brothers, one that could eventually take them back into the straight-ahead dance mainstream status enjoyed by acts from Daft Punk to Armand Van Helden.
+DOOKIE, released in February 1994, is the highly influential third album by the punk band GREEN DAY, and it was their first album on Reprise.
+The album was a breakthrough for the band, introducing them into mainstream popularity as well as commercial success.
+This album helped Green Day become one of the most popular bands of the 1990s.

 As of November 2006, the album holds a diamond certification for 10 million units shipped in the US alone and 20 million copies sold worldwide making it the best selling punk album of all time.
 The album was the band's major label debut for Warner's Reprise Records, causing considerable controversy in the punk community, with many critics claiming the band had "sold out."
 The album became a mainstream sensation with singles like "Longview", "Basket Case" and "When I Come Around" achieving #1 on Billboard's Modern Rock Tracks chart.
 Dookie reached #2 on the Billboard top 200 album chart.